JL321/FGSM-Adversarial-Examples/README.md

 # FGSM-Adversarial-Examples
-Program that generates adversarial examples of a dog
+Program that generates adversarial examples of a dog.

+Uses the FGSM algorithm.